 RIKEN Center for Biosystems Dynamics Research Laboratory for Comprehensive Bioimaging

-Team Leader: Tomonobu Watanabe (Ph.D.)
+Team Director: Tomonobu Watanabe (Ph.D.)

 Research Summary